 While it’s easy to explain the issue with wiring – “bad connection,” finding the exact point of failure is more complex and very time consuming, and that equals expensive repairs.

 So it is important to check for electrical issues.
 They commonly come in two flavors – minor acceptable issues, and this is a deal-breaker.

-The minor issues you may never fix, for example, a power roof that is closed but doesn’t work, isn’t a big deal, but headlights or signal lamps that don’t work are a significant issues.
+The minor issues you may never fix, for example, a power roof that is closed but doesn’t work, aren’t a big deal, but headlights or signal lamps that don’t work are a significant issue.
 They’ll need immediate attention.

 Your job is to check you don’t have that second flavor.
 And how do you do that?
-You start the vehicle and play with as many knobs and buttons as you can find, see what works and what doesn’t.
-Pay special attention to the car heater controls, lights, signals, windows, door locks.
+You start the vehicle and play with as many knobs and buttons as you can, seeing what works and what doesn’t.
+Pay special attention to the car heater controls, lights, signals, windows, and door locks.